 Copyright 2010 Colin Bryan Powell McKinney

 McKinney, Colin Bryan Powell.
-"Conjugate diameters: Apollonius of Perga and Eutocius of Ascalon." dissertation, University of Iowa, 2010.
+"Conjugate diameters: Apollonius of Perga and Eutocius of Ascalon."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.